 Orchards, gardens and secluded garden rooms

 At last count there are now 11 “outdoor rooms” on the property where one can choose to catch the sun, sit in the shade, lounge by the pool, have tea under the rose arbour, lunch under the shade of wisteria, share drinks in the evening in a covered alcove, take morning coffee enjoying the view of the orchard, or tuck your self out of the wind on a patio protected by a sloping garden of lavender and roses.
-We often take a picnic to the top and field and enjoy the view of Mt.
+We often take a picnic to the top of the field and enjoy the view of Mt.
 Ventoux, the glittering villages of Roussillon, Gordes and Goult while we sit in the shade of the almond trees.

 In 2015 we opened the inner courtyard to the east and a field that had been fallow for years.
 The soil was rich, deep and exposed to full sun.
 With the help of landscape designer Louise Boutin we planted the “terroir” with almond trees, an orchard of plum, cherry, quince, peach and apple trees and, closest to the house, the olives – eighteen trees including three 80-year old and fifteen 30-year old specimens.